bbauska/JS-svg/README.md

 </pre>

 To add our parent SVG element to our web page, we use the SvJs addTo() method.
-In this case, we'll pass in the \<div\> with the id of container that we set up earlier in our HTML (see Chapter 1).
+In this case, we'll pass in the &lt;div&gt; with the id of container that we set up earlier in our HTML (see Chapter 1).
 Add the following to the template sketch: